borisbordeaux/ARSudokuSolver/README.md

 I tried to generate the noise using thresholded Perlin noise with different parameters, following picture gives the result I have.
 <img src="./pictures/perlin_noise_280x280_10octaves.png" alt="Perlin noise" width="480px">
-I want to use this noise to improve the dataset, but for now it does not give good results.
+I want to use this noise to improve the dataset, but for now it does not give good enough results.
 I should retry with bigger images, maybe 64x64 instead of 28x28 or even bigger depending on the performance I have when using a phone.

 ### Remove the Moiré pattern noise